tbarmstr/RDHonest-vStata/README.md

 net install rdhonest, all from("https://raw.githubusercontent.com/tbarmstr/RDHonest-vStata/master/")
 ```

 All 5 data sets listed in the [`data`](data) folder will be installed in the **current working directory**.
-You can use
+One can use

 ```stata
 net set other dirname
 ```

 before `net install` to specify the location where ancillary data will be installed.
+For more information, refer to the Stata users' manual of the command [`net`](https://www.stata.com/manuals/rnet.pdf).

 Alternatively, one can use